Bangkok Malays: Language

 The Bangkok Malay dialect developed from interactions among Malay-speaking communities, primarily from Patani.
 While it is primarily rooted in Patani Malay, it has been more strongly influenced by the Thai language compared to Patani Malay.
-Both dialects, however, share the characteristic of lacking direct loanwords from English, distinguishing them from various Malay varieties in the region.
+Both dialects, however, share the characteristic of lacking direct loanwords from English, distinguishing them from other Malay varieties in the region.
 It is estimated that around 5,000 people still speak the Bangkok Malay dialect today.

 Historically, Malay was widely spoken among the Bangkok Malay community, particularly in rural areas and within close-knit communities.
 However, the promotion of Thai as the national language through government policies has led to a steady decline in its usage.
 Today, younger generations primarily communicate in Thai, especially in formal settings such as education and employment, while Malay remains more commonly spoken among the older population.
 This shift has raised concerns regarding the preservation of the language within the community.

 The extent of Malay usage varies across different Bangkok Malay communities.
 In Khlong Bang Po, Malay remains actively spoken and is used for khutbah (Friday sermons).
 In contrast, in areas such as Khlong Neng, Bang Bua Thong and Tha-It, the language is spoken to a lesser degree, mainly by older individuals.
 The Malay dialect spoken in Bang Bua Thong and Tha-It differs significantly from that of other Bangkok Malay communities, with linguistic influences traced to a village in Yala near the Kedah border.
 Research has noted that this dialect closely resembles the variety spoken in Padang Terap, Kedah.